-CBCRP intends to fund projects with a duration of three to five years maximum at a maximum total direct cost of \$2 million.
-Multiple awards may be funded up to the \$2 million cap.
+CBCRP intends to fund up to two projects with a duration of two years maximum at a maximum total direct cost of \$300,000 for Project 1 and \$350,000 for Project 2.
+Costs commensurate with the Dissemination Plan should be included in the Budget.